Texas-Tim/Bedrock-AgentCore-with-LangChain-Demo/AWS_PERMISSIONS.md

 }
 ```

+---

 ## Knowledge Base Permissions

-These permissions are required when using Knowledge Bases for RAG.
+These permissions are required when using Knowledge Bases for RAG (Lab 2).

 ### Required Actions